bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

         was loaded from a main-menu launch of the game.
          - the null pointer is caused because the dialogue's Start, which sets up references to VisualElements populated dynamically, is called
             AFTER trying to populate those objects.
 I don't know why this happens out of order for directly loaded scenes only.
-    ~~[ ] Add "Emotes" to character portraits~~ --> I think this will just be implemented
+         - this may be a loading order issue, I stopped being able to reproduce it ~~[ ] Add "Emotes" to character portraits~~ --> I think this will just be implemented

 PLANNED BUGFIXES